sandeep167/election_website_scrapping/README.md

 # election_website_scrapping
-All rlated documents will be uploaded by 2.pm
+All the related documents will be uploaded by 2.pm